 Table 1.
-Conservation Lands within 20 miles of the Property 7 Table 2.
-Natural Community Type Summary Table 3.
-Invasive Plant species that occur at Upper Hillsborough Preserve 27 Table 4.
-Imperiled Wildlife Species known to occur or likely to occur 28
+Conservation Lands within 20 Miles of the Property 7 Table 2.
+Natural Community Type Summary .
+18 Table 3.
+Invasive Plants at Upper Hillsborough Wilderness Preserve .
+34 Table 4.
+Imperiled Wildlife Species that are Known to or Likely to Occur at the Preserve .
+35